Noahkimtai/Transactions/README.md

 ### As A user I should be able to:
 1. Explore all the products on the platform.
 1. Filter products based on category.
-1. Add a comment to a product and a review.
+1. Add a comment to a product a review.
 1. Add a product for others to view.
 1. Add to cart a product.